canonical/anbox-cloud-docs/howto/instance/create.md

 See [Provided images](https://discourse.ubuntu.com/t/provided-images/24185) for a list of images that are available in Anbox Cloud.

+### Launch an instance with streaming enabled

+*since 1.23.0*

+If you want to stream the visual output from an instance you have to specify this at creation time.
+If not being specified the instance cannot be streamed.
+In previous versions of Anbox Cloud it was only possible to create such an instance via the [Stream Gateway API](https://canonical.github.io/anbox-cloud.github.com/latest/anbox-stream-gateway/).
+The same can now be achieve through the [AMS API](https://canonical.github.io/anbox-cloud.github.com/latest/ams/) or the `amc` CLI.

+To enable streaming for a new instance simply run

+    amc launch --enable-streaming ...

+AMS will automatically create a streaming session for the instance.
+You can find the id of the session as a tag on the instance in the format `session=<id>`.

 ### Launch an instance on a specific node

 By default, every instance is scheduled by AMS onto a LXD node.
 Alternatively, you can launch an instance directly on a specific node: